0xShaolin/VulnGCC/README.md

 # VulnGCC
 Another quick script you can use to compile vulnerable executables for Binary Exploitation.
+## Prerequisites
+All you need is gcc.
+If for some reason you don't have it (makes no sense to be fair), here is how:
+'''bash
+apt install gcc
+'''
 ## Installation
 It is quite simple.
 Simply copy paste the following code block:
 '''bash